Chart Color Schemes

 Population growth drivers in Redlynch are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, Redlynch's population is estimated at around 11,150, reflecting an increase of 579 people since the 2021 Census which reported a population of 10,571.
-This change is inferred from AreaSearch's estimate of 11,110 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional 236 validated new addresses since the Census date.
-The suburb's population equates to a density ratio of 439 persons per square kilometer.
-Over the past decade, Redlynch has demonstrated resilient growth patterns with a compound annual growth rate of 1.4%, outpacing the SA4 region.
-Population growth was primarily driven by interstate migration contributing approximately 59.0% of overall population gains during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Redlynch's estimated population is around 11,177 as of November 2025.
+This reflects an increase of 606 people (5.7%) since the 2021 Census, which reported a population of 10,571 people.
+The change was inferred from the resident population of 11,051 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 236 validated new addresses since the Census date.
+Over the past decade, Redlynch has demonstrated resilient growth patterns with a compound annual growth rate of 1.4%, outpacing its SA4 region.
+Population growth was primarily driven by interstate migration contributing approximately 59.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.

-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data are applied for each age cohort where utilised.
-Examining future trends, a population increase just below the median of non-metropolitan areas nationally is expected, with the suburb expected to expand by 1,496 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 14.7% in total over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Examining future population trends, a population increase just below the median of non-metropolitan areas nationally is expected.
+The Redlynch SA2 is projected to expand by 1,494 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 14.4% in total over the 17 years.

 Frequently Asked Questions - Population